 Ando

-Next to the Museum of Contemporary Art and Kiba park this gallery looks
+Next to the Museum of Contemporary Art and Kiba park you can find this gallery looking

 deceitfully small, but that's just the entrance.
 As it usually goes 'what you see is not what

 you get'.
-There's a backspace, covered in virginia's creeper, where cutting
+There's a long corridor and a huge backspace, covered in virginia's creeper, where cutting

 edge art is shown and art, design and architecture books are published.